metarex-media/www-metarex-media/content/blog/win-at-v-nova-TH/index.md

 **<p style = "text-align:center;"><span class = "ui purple text">_MetaRex Treasure Hunt 2024 is completed_</span></p>**

-Many thanks to all who took part in the [MetaRex Treasure Hunt] at IBC 2024, and to all our Sponsers, Backers, Partners for their amazing support!
+Many thanks to all who took part in the [MetaRex Treasure Hunt][MT] at IBC 2024, and to all our Sponsers, Backers, Partners for their amazing support!

 A special thanks to V-Nova for hosting and allowing us to announce the winnner on their booth.